Everest Base Camp Trek: Your Complete Guide to an Unforgettable Journey

 Hiking Practice: Hike with a loaded backpack on different terrains to get used to carrying weight.

-Altitude Training: If possible, do some hikes at higher elevations to get a feel for lower oxygen levels.
+Altitude Training: If possible, do some hikes at higher elevations to simulate lower oxygen levels.
+If this isn’t possible, focus on maximizing your aerobic fitness.

 Gear and Equipment